Are we as much of a seasonal business as we think?

 - Check Google Trends for your category & your market

-- Do an example using Google Trends and Lawn Care & Pittsburgh (or moving companies & pick geography) – Here is a good example of how to do it
+- Do an example using Google Trends and Lawn Care & Pittsburgh (or moving companies & pick geography)

 Why are we are seasonal business?